Divorce cases often involve a detailed consideration of many...Read More

 We also represent accident victims in personal injury cases, which are usually brought under the legal theory of negligence.
 In order to establish negligence, the plaintiff must establish that the defendant owed a duty of care to the plaintiff, the defendant failed to conform to that duty, the defendant’s acts caused the harm suffered by the plaintiff, and the plaintiff incurred damages.
 Damages in personal injury cases may include economic damages, such as medical expenses, lost wages, or property damage, as well as more subjective, non-economic damages, including pain and suffering or loss of companionship and consortium.Discuss Your Legal Matter with a Bergen County Attorney

 Enlisting the services of our dedicated and capable legal team at Leopold Law may provide you with the guidance needed to successfully navigate a complex legal matter.
-Bergen County lawyer Howard Leopold advises clients on family law, business litigation, real estate, personal injury, and collections cases.
+Bergen County, New Jersey divorce lawyer Howard Leopold advises clients on family law, business litigation, real estate, personal injury, and collections cases.
 He serves Bergen, Passaic, Hudson, and Essex Counties, among other areas of Northern New Jersey and New York.
 Call Leopold Law at (201) 345-5907 or contact us online to set up a free consultation.